 Have you been following the news of creepy clown sightings this year?
 A sighting was first reported this year in South Carolina on August 21st and then reports pretty much erupted all over the country since then.
 Reports have been made in Florida, Alabama, Wisconsin, Illinois, Massachusetts, Connecticut, and New York.
 There was a “clown hunt” at Pennsylvania State University that resulted in no clown captures and seems a likely case of creepy clown hysteria.
 More sightings of these uncanny thespians of the absurd are now appearing in Australia and New Zealand, and there seems to be an outright plague of them in Wales.

 Evidently this is not unprecedented.
 Media reports that the creepy clown sightings happen every few years, with 1981 and 1991 being notoriously bad years for this sort of thing, and most of the official reactions to these sightings is to tell people to calm down.
 But, honestly, who can calm down when they see a clown standing at the edge of the woods behind their house at night?
 Not me.
 I like my creepy clowns in stories, not in the parking garage.

 Perhaps we’ll see some great writing come out of this.
 There has been no evil clown-themed work of fiction to truly rival Stephen King’s creepy Pennywise since It was published in 1986.
 Likewise, creepy doll stories are few and far between these days.
 Robots, however, still seem to generate a lot of writing and film.
 All three of these creatures–clowns, dolls, and robots–inspire an unease in human beings that is partially explained by a hypothesis called the uncanny valley.
 Continue reading

-This is the fourth review of the nominees for the World Fantasy Award for best short fiction in 2015.
+This is the fifth and final review of the nominees for the World Fantasy Award for best short fiction in 2015.
 Winners will be announced in October.
-Other reviews are here, here and here.
-The Spanish translation following this post is by Daniela Toulemonde.
+Other reviews are here, here, here and here.